unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

 4. Lines 66 through 75 sends the received telemetry to the scoring service endpoint.
 This service will respond with a 1 - meaning the pump requires maintenance, or a 0 meaning no maintenance notifications should be sent.

-5. Lines 81 through 109 checks Table storage to ensure a notification for the specific device hasn't been sent in the last 24 hours.
-If a notification is due to be sent, it will update the table storage record with the current timestamp and send a notification by queueing a message onto the _flownotificationqueue_ queue.
+5. Lines 76-87 will send a notification by queueing a message onto the _flownotificationqueue_ queue.

 ### Task 8: Run the Function App locally